robinhood/faust/docs/introduction.rst

     any order with the same account id will be received by the same stream processing agent, so the count updates correctly in the table.

-    Sharding and partitioning is an essential part of stateful stream processing applications, so take this into account when designing your system, but note that streams can also be processed in round-robin order so you can use Faust for event processing and as a task queue also.
+    Sharding/partitioning is an essential part of stateful stream processing applications, so take this into account when designing your system, but note that streams can also be processed in round-robin order so you can use Faust for event processing and as a task queue also.